oliver-oloughlin/kvdex/README.md

 encouraged that any feature contributions are also accompanied by relevant unit tests to ensure those features remain stable.

-The goal of kvdex is to provide a type safe, higher level API to Deno KV, while trying to retain as much of the native functionality as possible.
-Additionally, this module should not rely on any third-party dependencies.
+The goal of kvdex is to provide a type safe, higher-level API to Deno KV, while retaining as much of the native functionality as possible.
+Additionally, the core functionality (excluding extensions) should not rely on any third-party dependencies.
 Please kleep this in mind when making any contributions.

 ## License